OleHolmNielsen/ITwiki/docs/Kickstart.rst

 ``Kickstart`` is a method for Linux installation preparation, and it uses a ``Kickstart`` script ``ks.cfg`` to describe the steps necessary for installing Linux.
-The script as well as installation files are then provided through standard services like DHCP_ and PXE_ and TFTP_ (or possibly using a DVD disk, even this may be outdated).
+The script as well as installation files are then provided through standard services like DHCP_ and PXE_ and TFTP_ (or possibly using a DVD disk, even though this may be outdated).

 PXE configuration
 =================